dhgarcia/dhgarcia.github.io/cv.md

 - Visiting researcher at Learning Algorithms and Systems Laboratory (LASA) under Dr. Aude Billard.
-    - Worked on development Programming by Demonstration techniques, encoding robot's end-effector trajectories with dynamical systems.
+    - Worked on learning within the framework of programming by demonstration, encoding robot's end-effector trajectories with dynamical systems.
+Developing interfaces for natural human-machine type of interactions.
 Implemented 3 controllers learning the position and orientation of the end-effector in a manipulation task.

 **Research Engineer.** Sartenejas Technology Park.
 Caracas, VE.
 February 2008 - August 2008